sperciva/sperciva.github.io/README.md

 * Summer intern at IBM in 2020 and 2021.

 **Professional Memberships**
+* The American Mathematical Society (AMS)
+* The Association for Women in Mathematics (AWM)
 * The National Association of Mathematicians (NAM)
-* The Association for Women in Mathematics (AWM)
+* The Society for Advancement of Chicanos/Hispanics & Native Americans in Science (SACNAS)
 * The Society for Industrial and Applied Mathematics (SIAM)
-* The American Mathematical Society (AMS)
+* The Society for Mathematical Biology (SMB)

 **Non-academic**
 * I play viola in the MSU Concert Orchestra